 Cancer Internal Medicine Lymphoma Adult Subjects

 B-cell Lymphoma is an aggressive and rare cancer of a type of immune cells (a white blood cell responsible for fighting infections).
-Classic Follicular Lymphoma is a slow-growing type of non-Hodgkin lymphoma.
-The purpose of this study is to assess the safety of epcoritamab in adult participants in relapsed or refractory (R/R) diffuse large b-cell lymphoma (DLBCL) who have received at least 1 prior line of systemic antilymphoma therapy including at least 1 anti-CD20 monoclonal antibody-containing therapy or R/R classic follicular lymphoma (cFL).
-Adverse events will be assessed.
+The purpose of this study is to assess the change in disease activity of epcoritamab when combined with intravenous and oral rituximab, cyclophosphamide, doxorubicin hydrochloride, vincristine, and prednisone (R-CHOP) or R-CHOP in adult participants globally with diffuse large b-cell lymphoma (DLBCL).
+Change in disease activity will be assessed.

 There may be higher treatment burden for participants in this trial compared to their standard of care.
 Participants will attend regular visits during the study at an approved institution (hospital or clinic).
 The effect of the treatment will be frequently checked by medical assessments, blood tests, questionnaires and side effects.